xhaa123/base-sysd/README.md

 Yaolinux
 ======
-## NuTyX-Systemd, please following these commands to install the base
+## Yaolinux, please following these commands to install the base

-## on a normal Nutyx in root
+## on a normal Yaolinux in root

 `cards install cards.devel git`